ovh/venom/README.md

 - `-v` flag is equivalent to `VENOM_VERBOSE=1` environment variable
 - `-vv` flag is equivalent to `VENOM_VERBOSE=2` environment variable

+It is possible to set `NO_COLOR=1` environment variable to disable colors from output.

 ## Use a configuration file

 You can define the Venom settings using a configuration file `.venomrc`.
 This configuration file should be placed in the current directory or in the `home` directory.